ArturoDent/find-and-transform/README.md

 		{  "restrictFind": "selections" }   // or "document", the default
 	],

-	// this extension will generate a command each of the settings,
+	// this extension will generate a command for each of the settings,
 	// it will appear as, e.g., "Find-Transform: Uppercase Keywords" in the Command Palette

 	"upcaseSwap": [